IP-CAM/Opencart-Google-Analytics/README.md

 # Opencart Google Analytics
-Vqmod modification adds google analytics user identificator into template.
+Vqmod modification adds google analytics user identificator into template but only if user is logged in.

 The best way to install XRuff/opencart-ga-vqmod is using  [Composer](http://getcomposer.org/):